adobe/franklin-json-ingestion-service/docs/service-goals.md

 # Interface / API

-The interface for this service is described with the [OpenAPI](swagger.html) It mainly support 3 type of actions:
+The interface for this service is described with the [OpenAPI](swagger.html) It mainly supports 3 types of action:
 - **store**: to store a given JSON in a specific location of the storage.
 - **evict**: to remove a given JSON at a specific location of the storage.
 - **touch**: to tell the service to re-compute the fully hydrated JSON and store it (specific to "franklin" source).